 Welcome to these gallery pages.
-The portfolio (links on left or above) has principal sections for (1) sculptures made of the artist's favorite materials, wood and steel; (2) drawings and paintings, which are included because--whether abstract or figurative--they inform the sculptural works.
-Section (3) has photos of displayed works, links to related places, etc.
+"Portfolio" (link on left or above) has principal sections for (i) sculptures made of the artist's favorite materials, wood and steel; (ii) drawings and paintings, which are included because--abstract or figurative--they inform the sculptural works.
+Section (iii) contains photos of displayed works, links to related places, etc.

 Artist's Background and Overall Artistic Objective